-Harbor District’s “Mission Strategy Team” works with the District Superintendent (our head mission strategist) to identify the critical missional needs within the boundaries of our district – as well as some international needs that we can address.
-The “DMST” also helps to connect the 99 United Methodist churches in our district with serving those needs.
-There are 12 critical missional needs areas in the Harbor District which have been identified by the Mission Strategy Team over the course of the past few years (2012 to present).
-The needs were identified as the result of discussions with a multitude of community leaders and our own clergy and laity.
+Harbor District’s “Mission Strategy Team” works with the District Superintendent (our chief mission strategist) to identify the critical missional needs within the boundaries of our district – as well as some international needs that we can address.
+The “DMST” also helps to connect United Methodist churches in our district with serving those needs.
+There are 12 critical missional needs areas in the Harbor District which have been identified by the Mission Strategy Team over the course of the past several years (2012 to present).
+These needs have been identified as a result of ongoing interactions and discussions with community leaders/stakeholders, as well as input from our own clergy and laity.

 Critical Missional Needs:

 – Hunger/Food Insecurity

 – Strained Race Relations

 – Care & Support of Law Enforcement Officers

 – Care & Support of Military Veterans